nasrlol/UnixShell/README.md

-Here’s a README file for your C shell project that explains the purpose, features, installation, usage, and contribution guidelines:

 🐚 Custom C Shell

 A simple Unix-like shell implemented in C with basic file system operations, directory management, and file manipulation commands.